zwbetz-gh/zwbetz/content/blog/sql-query-pagination-with-spring-boot-and-jdbctemplate/index.md

   Logger logger = LoggerFactory.getLogger(PaginationRunner.class);

+  /**
+   * The pageSize is configurable.
+We default it to 5 here.
+   * You can override it in the src/main/resources/application.properties file by setting pagination_runner.page_size.
+   * Or, via env var by setting PAGINATION_RUNNER_PAGE_SIZE.
+   */
   @Value("${pagination_runner.page_size:5}")
   private int pageSize;

+  /**
+   * The jdbcTemplate uses the default data source.
+Which, in this demo, is the in-memory H2 database.
+   */
   @Autowired
   private JdbcTemplate jdbcTemplate;

+  /**
+   * This class implements ApplicationRunner.
+   * So, this component will run after the Spring Application Context is initialized.
+   */
   @Override
   public void run(ApplicationArguments args) throws Exception {
     logger.info("Starting PaginationRunner");